 Clothing the animals she illustrated wasn’t simply an attempt by Potter to create an original character model.
 Anthropomorphism has a far deeper purpose than that – the blue coat coupled with the deep brown of Peter’s well painted fur creates familiarity for the reader of her books.
 In other words, Peter Rabbit becomes less of a mud burrower and more of a human being in animal form.

 Illustrating the Simple Life

-Many of her illustrations adopt a similar style.
-Jemima Puddleduck and her blue bonnet, Mr Tod and his tweed blazer.
-However, my favourite and perhaps the most human of all of these characters is Mr Jeremy Fisher.
+Many of her illustrations adopt a similar style, such as Jemima Puddleduck and her blue bonnet, or Mr. Tod and his tweed blazer.
+However, my favorite and perhaps the most human of all of these characters is Mr. Jeremy Fisher.

 Jeremy Fisher sits atop a lily pad, fishing rod in hand waiting for the first catch of the day.
 As his name would suggest, Jeremy is fond of fishing and uses it as his escape from the hustle and bustle of everyday life.
 However the reason that Jeremy, in my opinion, is the most charming of all of Potter’s characters is not his fondness for angling.
 More so, it is Potter’s portrayal of Jeremy as a gentleman who enjoys the simpler things in life.
 No doubt, this is something that would have appealed to the more mature reader of the early 20th century.

 Again, Potter demonstrates her ability to create an all too human representation of her animal characters.
 Jeremy wears the attire of an aspiring middle class gentleman.
 He sits on a lake (originally inspired by the River Tay but later revised to the waters of the Lake District) and fishes for his lunch.
 There is something very appealing about the simplicity of Jeremy’s life.
 This charm that may well have stemmed from a desire for escapism from the big city of London where the book was first published.